 The period for public comment ended on 23 June and again, there was silence as the Minister considered the comments.
 On 9 October the final regulations were published.
 Unlike the tariffs, the regulations were not open for further public comment.

-This means that members of the public were unable to know what comments had been submitted on each of the draft regulations, nor what the response of the Minister was to them.
-An interested member of the public could do no more than compare the drafts with the final versions to try and identify changes.
-Even then, the process would not reveal which changes had been promoted by a comment from a member of the public, and even less what comments had been made which had not been accepted.
+This means that supporters of the public were unable to know what comments had been submitted on each of the draft regulations, nor what the response of the Minister was to them.
+An interested supporter of the public could do no more than compare the drafts with the final versions to try and identify changes.
+Even then, the process would not reveal which changes had been promoted by a comment from a supporter of the public, and even less what comments had been made which had not been accepted.

 That is water under the bridge, though it is a matter which should be addressed in any future public participation exercise – and not only in the case of e-tolls.